 Efficiency is important in any lab.
 It allows you to meet workflow quotas and have optimal economical results.
 The goal of an efficient workplace is to save as much time, energy, and money as possible, without sacrificing the quality of your work.
 To do so, it is important to enforce effective processes, utilize appropriate resources, and maintain an attentive staff.
 To learn more about how to improve lab efficiency without sacrificing quality, continue reading.

-If your lab still uses paper to document important information, it might be time to go digital.
+If your lab still uses paper to document important information, you may improve lab efficiency by going digital.
 A digital lab offers many benefits, including improved productivity, increased collaboration, easier acquisition of information, and the ability to store notes in an indexed format.
 It’s also better for the environment.
 Further, going digital will maximize storage space and reduce clutter, giving your lab a more efficient design.
 As such, by switching to a more digitally focused lab, you can improve its overall productivity.

 Focus on management